 The basic premise of the episode “Squidville” is that Spongebob and Patrick draw the final straw with Squidward when they accidentally blow up his house.
 Thus, he moves away to the affluent town of Tentacle Acres that is exclusive to his kind.

 At first, Squidward’s new residence seems like a dream come true.
 He takes up bike riding, shopping for canned bread, interpretive dancing, and playing the clarinet in a trio.
-However, he engages in these activities so much and so often that eventually he loses complete interest in them, and resorts to harassing the other residents with a reef blower to keep himself occupied.
+However, he engages in these activities so much and so often that, not much later, he loses complete interest in them.
+To quell his boredom, he harasses the other residents with a reef blower.

-I love this episode because it teaches kids that when things are taken in excess, they become repetitive and lose meaning.
-No other episode in a children’s television show can quite depict the consequences of empty binge behavior as accurately as Spongebob did.
-Furthermore, it poses an important question that we should all ask ourselves: how much “paradise” is considered “too much”?
-How long does it take before our finest indulgences become stale?
+I love “Squidville” because it teaches kids that when things are taken in excess, they become repetitive and lose meaning.
+No other episode in a children’s television show can quite depict the consequences of empty binge behavior as accurately as Spongebob did in its heydey.
+Furthermore, it poses an important question that we should all ask ourselves, How much paradise is considered “too much”?
+How long does it take before our finest indulgences grow stale?

-Most of the time, the reason we become bored or disinterested in previously interesting activities is because we chase nonexistent extremes, and thus manufacture ways to be miserable because we’ve forgotten what it’s like to feel good.
+Most of the time, the reason we become disinterested in previously interesting activities is because we chase nonexistent extremes, thus manufacturing ways to be miserable because we’ve forgotten what it’s like to feel good.
 It’s the same reason why the ecstasy of winning the lottery eventually evaporates, and you revert back to your original level of life satisfaction.
 Assuming you win $1,000,000, you’ll need to win $2,000,000 next time to feel profoundly ecstatic again.
-But even then, it won’t necessarily feel the same as that initial jackpot.
+Even then, it won’t necessarily feel the same as that initial jackpot.

-It all comes back to this idea of neural adaptation in that when you indulge in any activity that gives you pleasure, you set a new standard by which all other subsequent pleasurable activities are measured up to.
-In other words, when you find something that brings you joy, that becomes the new norm, and from there you’ll constantly attempt to emulate or even outmatch the joy that you once felt—to “one-up” it, so to speak.
+It all comes back to this idea of neural adaptation in that when you indulge in any activity that gives you pleasure, you set a new standard against which all other subsequent pleasurable activities are measured.
+In other words, when you find something that brings you joy, that becomes the new norm.
+From then on, you’ll constantly attempt to emulate or even outmatch the joy that you once felt—to “one-up” it.

 Just like “Squidville,” my takeaway message for you is to always moderate your leisure activities.
 Because binging, while indeed fun, can only get you so far before you start feeling a little empty inside.